iamdcj/javascripts/overview/README.md

 ### **Dynamic**

-JavaScript doesn't have static/stric typing, i.e. variables do not need to be assigned at type when being declared; _**the values have types, not the variable itself.**_
+JavaScript doesn't have static/strict typing, i.e. variables do not need to be assigned a type when being declared; **_in JavaScript the values have types, not the variable itself._**

 ---